 What happens if my client doesn’t pay?

 It depends on the factoring company.
-Most companies offer recourse factoring, where it’s your business’s responsibility to pay off a loan.
+Most companies offer recourse factoring, where it’s your business’s responsibility to pay back the invoice should your client fail to pay up.
 Others offer nonrecourse factoring, where the factoring company absorbs the cost.

-A few offer a combination of the two, making you responsible for paying some of the invoices if your customers don’t pay and leaving factoring company responsible for the rest.
+A few offer a combination of the two, where you’re responsible for paying some of the invoices if your clients don’t pay, and the factoring company covers the rest.

-When looking for a factoring company that works best for your business, ask:
+When looking for a factoring company that works best for your business, ask yourself the following questions:

 - Does it accept invoices from my clients?
-Many factoring companies work with business-to-business and business-to-government invoices, but your business might work with a specialized client.
+Many factoring companies work with business-to-business and business-to-government invoices, but your business might work with other types of clients.

 - How much can I get up front?
 Make sure your advance is enough to cover your business’s overhead costs.

 - How does the factor fee work?
 Tiered factoring and prime plus can save your business money if its invoices are due within 30 days.
-If you have longer due dates, you might want to look for a fixed rate.
+You might want to look for a fixed rate if you have longer due dates.

 - Are there any other fees?
 Look for administrative and processing fees in particular.
 Some companies charge extra fees for optional services like wire transfers.

 - How much will it cost?
-After you’ve narrowed down a few companies, crunch the numbers for a rough estimate of how much working with each company might cost.
+After you’ve narrowed down a few companies, crunch the numbers to estimate how much working with each company might cost.

 Not sure if factoring is right for your business?
 Weigh the pros and cons of working with a factoring company.

 - Low or no credit requirements.
 Most factoring companies don’t require a minimum credit score to work with business owners.
-Even if they do, most accept bad or poor credit.
+Even if they do, most accept poor credit.

-- Open to new businesses.
+- Open to newer businesses.
 If your factoring company is one of the few requiring a specific time in business, it’s usually less than a year.

 - No repayments.
 After you sell your invoices, the deal is done: Your business doesn’t have to take time for monthly repayments or keep track of a loan.